-Did you know that Identity theft is an increasing concern in today’s world.
-From consumers who get their wallet stolen to those who are victims of high tech hacking scandals, identity theft can happen to anyone.
+Did you know that Identity theft is an increasing concern in today’s world?
+From consumers who get their wallets stolen to those who are victims of high-tech hacking scandals, identity theft can happen to anyone.
 And it can be a big hassle to fix.
 However, there are ways that consumers can protect themselves from identity theft.
 According to Neighborhood Parcel, an expert in document security, and identity theft, it is important to be vigilant and take precautions to prevent identity theft.
 For consumers looking to prevent identity theft, mypapershredding.com announced the top 6 ways to protect people from identity theft today:

 1. Monitor bank statements and credit card statements.

 According to Neighborhood Parcel, one of the easiest ways to catch identity theft is by analyzing bank and credit card statements regularly.
 By checking these statements each month, consumers will be able to notice any suspicious activity or any unauthorized transactions.
 They can then catch the theft, report it to the necessary parties, and contain any possible damage.
 Neighborhood Parcel advises checking these accounts frequently to stop identity theft.

 2. Shred documents.